RESULTS 2024:

 Free tax-filing service overcomes barriers to accessing credits

 Tax preparation firms oppose Direct File, and an amendment prohibiting its funding was attached to a budget bill.
 We urged Congress to protect the program, and the amendment failed.
-The IRS announced plans to make Direct File available nationally in the future.
+The IRS announced plans in 2024 to make Direct File available nationally in the future.

 MORE: RESULTS and Free and Fair Filing partners celebrate successful Direct File pilot.
 Be the change: Join RESULTS advocates working to make tax filing free and fair.